-BPA will conform the description or grouping of costs in the Allocated Tiered Cost Table to the grouping of costs in the Power Services Statement of Revenues and Expenses, but changes to cost groupings or descriptions in the Power Services Statement of Revenues and Expenses will not change the Cost Pools to which the underlying costs are assigned.
-If modifications to BPA's Power Services Statement of Revenues and Expenses change the categorization of costs, then the manner of maintaining the separation of costs for purposes of the TRM will be addressed in the next 7(i) Process following the modification.
+BPA will conform the description or grouping of costs in the Allocated Tiered Cost Table to the grouping of costs in the Power Services Statement of Revenues and Expenses, but changes to line item descriptions or groupings in the Power Services Statement of Revenues and Expenses will not change the Cost Pools to which the underlying costs are assigned.
+If modifications to BPA's Power Services Statement of Revenues and Expenses change the categorization of costs, then the manner of maintaining the separation of costs for purposes of the PRDM will be addressed in the next 7(i) Process following the modification.
 Such modifications will not change the underlying allocation of costs to the respective Cost Pools, which form the basis for setting Tier 1 and Tier 2 Rates.